-By developing the internal energy market the European Union seeks to promote competitive and fair pricing, to encourage energy savings and to bring more investment into the energy sector.
+By developing the internal energy market, the European Union seeks to promote competitive and fair pricing, to encourage energy savings and to bring more investment into the energy sector.

 Horizon 2013.
-National Objective: To meet the short and medium-term energy demand and to create the prerequisites for national energy security in the long run, responding to the requirements of a modern market economy for safety and competitiveness; to fulfil the obligations under the Kyoto Protocol regarding the reduction by 8% of greenhouse gases emissions; to promote and implement measures for adjustment to the effects of climate change and to observe the principles of sustainable development.
+National Objective: To meet the short and medium-term energy demand and to create the prerequisites for national energy security in the long run, responding to the requirements of a modern market economy for safety and competitiveness; to fulfil the obligations regarding the mitigation of climate change and to observe the principles of sustainable development.